Severson-Group/eMach-matlab/README.md

    **Note:** If a function has multiple function signatures, all of them must be described, in order of fewest arguments provided to most arguments provided.
 Each subsequent function signature only adds additional information - there is no need to re-describe the arguments and return values previously described.
 3. **Related functions:** Finally, list related functions that a user is likely to use along with this function.

-An example function documentation will look as follows
+Here is an example of a function documentation block that follows this specification:

 ```
 %MN_D_MAKEMOTIONCOMPONENT   create a motion component in MagNet.